werpu/tinydecscodegen/Readme.md

 ## Are there Demo Videos?

-Yes, there is a comprehensive video guide, currently for Angular 1.x only (but it works the same for Angular 5+).
+Yes, there is a comprehensive video guide for version 1.0, currently for AngularJS only (but it works the same for Angular 5+).

 [![Link to Youtube](https://github.com/werpu/tinydecscodegen/blob/master/docs/images/youtube_vid.jpg)](https://www.youtube.com/watch?v=MvJY0z3oIYk&list=PLNRFvroappqZZKSrCGBwOSqb-pLomytw6&index=1).